 is doing a happy dance now that the ginormous Jones Apparel Group formed a joint venture to develop, market and license the Rachel Roy fashion brand.
 Under the terms of the agreement, Jones owns 50 percent of the interest in the venture, formed with Rachel, her man Damon Dash

-LLC.
+and TSM Capital LLC.
 The company said the remaining interest is owned by Roy and Dash, the two founders of the Rachel Roy line, and TSM.

 Rachel launched the fashion line in 2005 which is currently available in luxury department stores and select specialty stores both in the U.S. and overseas.